kirangang/capstone_project1/README.md

 ## Data

-The dataset used in this project is provided in the `data` directory.
+The dataset used in this project is `hotel_bookings.csv`.
 It includes information about hotel bookings, such as customer demographics, booking channels, reservation status, and more.
-The dataset is named `hotel_bookings.csv`.

 ## Project Goals